cryptpad/documentation/admin_guide/installation.rst

 :badge_new:`New in version 2024.3.0`

-OnlyOffice is not bundled with CryptPad anymore.
-You can install/update OnlyOffice by running the installation script we provide:
+OnlyOffice applications (Spreasheet, Document, and Presentation) are not bundled with CryptPad anymore.
+You can install/update OnlyOffice by running the installation script provided:

 .. code:: bash